thomasthaddeus/cityuseattle.github.io/docs/git/install.md

     ![install_brew_output](/assets/images/install_brew_output.png)

- 4. If it asks you to press RETURN to continue, then press RETURN/Enter button.
+ 4. If it asks you to press RETURN to continue, then press the RETURN/Enter button.

     ![installing_brew_output](/assets/images/installing_brew_output.png)